jss367/blog/_posts/2018-10-10-Software-I-Use.md

 * Used in partnership with [Github](https://github.com/)
 * Git is great but frustrating when you [can't figure it out](https://xkcd.com/1597/) (yes, I've done this)
 * Github is amazing and makes git much more beginner-friendly
+* * I also recommend the [GitHub CLI](https://github.com/cli/cli)

 # Terminals

+## Mac

+[iTerm2](https://www.iterm2.com/)
+* The clear winner for Mac and my overall favorite.
+I wish Linux and Windows had this

+## Windows

 In Windows, I use a mix, mostly because none of them are perfect.
 Here's a case (unlike browsers) that I would rather just have one

-[iTerm2](https://www.iterm2.com/)
-* The clear winner for Mac and my overall favorite.
-I wish Windows had this

 [Cmder](https://cmder.net/)
 * Allows Unix style commands, makes switching between Mac and Linux and Windows much easier